 Here's a ceramic crackle mosaic with plenty of color, shape and character.

 #love this #maniscalco #glass #mosaic #backsplash we recently did #crackle #random #stagger #character #trendy #focal #statement #wowfactor #pricey #worthit #instagood #picoftheday #photooftheday #bestoftheday #igdaily #instadesign #style #kitchenbacksplash #remodel #interiordesign #floordecor #designinspiration #designideas great for #bathrooms too!

-This next example consists of limestone mosaic that combines brushed, hammered and textured finishes in one backsplash.
+This next example consists of a limestone mosaic that combines brushed, hammered, and textured finishes in one backsplash.
 It creates an exciting visual counterpoint to the brushed granite countertop.